 - Squid Game has been renewed for a second season

-- New episodes scheduled for release in 2024
+- New episodes on track to release in 2024

 - Creator Hwang Dong-hyuk has promised that “Gi-hun will come back”, and confirmed that more gruesome challenges will feature

 - Episodes are likely to explore Gi-hun’s quest for revenge, while Jun-ho, In-ho and the recruiter are also expected to return